RohanVerma1308/ComradeAnthem-USSRWave/README.md

 ---

-## 📄 License

-This project is licensed under the **MIT License**.
-You are free to use, modify, and distribute this project with proper attribution.

-For full license details, see the [LICENSE](LICENSE) file.

----

 ## 🎯 Project Motivation

 This project was created as a fun way to combine electronics, music, and programming using Arduino.
 It provides a hands-on example of how microcontrollers can be used to generate recognizable melodies through simple components like buzzers.